AndrewD0/SystopiaDocumentation/README.md

 ### Implementation
 The swing-up functionality for the pendulum is done in the $\textbf{control}$ function.
 To switch from swing-up to PID balancing, we track the angle of the pendulum at every iteration.
 Once the pendulum is within a certain threshold to the upright position, we then switch from the swing-up function to PID balancing.

+### Notes on Implementation
+#### Sampling Frequency
+We noticed that sampling frequency has an effect on the overall behaviour of the swing-up controller.
+For example, when

+#### Angular Encoder Accuracy